Pepperi-Addons/client-actions-docs/actions/user-parameters.md

 The addon uuid that make the change (pages | app_header)
 #### SourceKey
 The source key that make the change, page key if changed from a page, app header key (app_header) if changed from app header etc...
-#### Counter
-To avoid endless loop - we gonna stop call to this client action when counter is equal 3
 #### Parameters
 Array of the changed parameters (each parameter is Object like this).